AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/social-learning-configurations-as-an-admin.md

 # Social activities for Monthly Active Users billing plan {#socialactivitiesformonthlyactiveusersbillingplan}

-Every time a user creates a new social board, social post or social comment, it would count as valid activity to be counted against the&nbsp;**Monthly Activation User**(MAU) plan if the account follows the MAU billing model.
+Every time a user creates a new social board, social post or social comment, it would count as valid activity to be counted against the **Monthly Activation User**(MAU) plan if the account follows the MAU billing model.
 For more information, refer to [billing management](billing-management.md).

 # Frequently Asked Questions {#frequentlyaskedquestions}

-**1.&nbsp;How to enable social learning for external learners?**
+**1. How to enable social learning for external learners?**

-In **Social Learning > Settings**, in the section Scope Settings, enable the option&nbsp;**Enable for External learners**.
+In **Social Learning > Settings**, in the section Scope Settings, enable the option **Enable for External learners**.
 From the drop-down, choose an external profile and define the scope of learning for that profile.

 ![](assets/social-scope-external-users.png)